MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/in-market-audience.md

 **Delete:** Not supported

 ### <a name="audiencesearchsize"></a>Audience Search Size
-The total number of people who belong to this audience in the Search network.
+The total number of people who are active members of this audience in the Search network.
 This gives you an idea of how many search users you can target.

 The audience needs to have at least 1,000 people before Bing Ads will use it for optimizations.